Lozlink/Link-s-TTT/README.md

 -

 ## :white_check_mark: Future features
-- Score Counter
+- Score Counter (Added on 28/11/2022)
 - More intuitive feature to reset the game, instead of reloading.
+(Added on 28/11/2022)
 - Audio integration.